mjderoode/advent_of_code_helper/README.md

 This package can download all of your personal puzzle inputs for a specific year and, afterward, it prepares a default controller split into two parts, allowing you to solve each part of the daily Advent of Code challenges.
 I also prepared some options on how to view your solution.

-**My package is currently in a “WIP” (Work in Progress) phase, so please keep this in mind when using it.
-The controllers are based on a stub, but it is not yet publishable.**
+**My package is currently in a “WIP” (Work in Progress) phase, so please keep this in mind when using it.**

 ## Get your Session Cookie